thunderrabbit/robnugen-journal-entries/2022/04/22i-may-be-silly-but-my-computer-is-dumb.md

 I wrote a script that helps me easily compile journal entries from last year.
 What took hours before now can be done in a couple minutes.
-Look at the speed of these entries!
+Look at the how quickly I was able to finish these!

     commit 2e8e7bd1d78aa79dca39fb45ffa8207e10d56aad (HEAD -> master)
     Author: Rob Nugen